drummonds/bytestoneblog/content/posts/EBNF and particple/index.md

 ---
-title: EBNF and Particple
+title: EBNF and Participle
 date: 2023-11-14
-summary: Using Extended Backus-Naur Form (EBNF) notation and how the Particple parsing library leverages it for elegant language processing.
+summary: Using Extended Backus-Naur Form (EBNF) notation and how the Participle parsing library leverages it for elegant language processing.
 ---

-I have been using the https://github.com/alecthomas/participle library for parsing a plain text accounting format and have learnt somethings.
-I decided to use the library rather than write my own parser as I am planning to extend the langauge with a number of new directives and wanted a good framework to describe and parse these.
+I have been using the https://github.com/alecthomas/participle library for parsing a plain text accounting format and have learnt something.
+I decided to use the library rather than write my own parser as I am planning to extend the language with a number of new directives and wanted a good framework to describe and parse these.

 I have learnt a number of things: